Jesuyimika-Olotu/guest-book-app/README.md

 npm run test:frontend # Run frontend tests
 ```

-The backend tests are implemented using Jest, while the frontend tests are located in the `tests/frontend.test.js` file.
+The backend tests are implemented using Jest.